 Adequate sleep is the best way to support this part of your drainage funnel.
 Sleep is like fuel for all those little garbage trucks in your brain.
-Possible signs that your brain isn’t draining well are brain fog, memory issues, and headaches.
+Possible signs that your brain isn’t draining well are brain fog, headaches, and memory issues.
 (63, 65, 66)

 So support your brain’s glymphatic drainage by getting enough sleep.
 Most experts recommend at least seven hours of sleep per night.
 (67)

 Your cells are at the very top of the drainage funnel.
 Cells are like houses in a city.
-Each home has waste products from tubs, toilets, and trash cans, right?
-Your cells have toxins and other wastes they need to get rid of, too.
+Each home has waste products from tubs, toilets, and trash cans.
+Your cells have toxins and other wastes they need to get rid of too.

 Some of the wastes or toxins your cells accumulate come from external sources.
-These include pesticides, air pollutants, mycotoxins, and heavy metals in the environment.
+These include air pollutants, heavy metals, mycotoxins, and pesticides.
 These toxins may cause mitochondrial dysfunction, so you need to get rid of them.
 (68)